aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 ![](images/cluster-admin-head-node.PNG)

-- Users can connect to the login nodes with a user that is authenticated to Active Directory.
-First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
-From the CLI of the ParallelClusterAdminNode, type ‘ssh user000@NETWORK_LOAD_BALANCER_PRIVATE_DNS’.
+- Users can connect to the login nodes with a user that is authenticated to Active Directory using ‘ssh user000@NETWORK_LOAD_BALANCER_PRIVATE_DNS’.
 Note that general users will be connecting to the Login Nodes and NOT the Head Node.
 To find the load balancer DNS name, navigate to EC2->Load Balancers.
 One load balancer is being used for AWS Managed AD, and the other is the one we are using for the login nodes.
 The easiest way to tell which load balancer is needed here is to look under the Availability Zone column.
 The column that contain a singular entry is the one we need here.
 Once highlighted, scroll down and look for DNS name on the bottom right.
 See the below picture for an example.

 ![](images/load-balancer-dns-name.PNG)